 Amazingly, however, some of these cars passed the DVLA car registration restrictions, although the lucky few who can now drive these Le Mans winning machines on British B-roads have to wear headphones to communicate with their passengers over the roar of the V12.

 If, say, you’re looking for cheap personalised plates for your McLaren F1, you would be out of luck as both ‘F1’ and ‘F1 GTR’ are already taken and would likely sell for many millions if they did go on the market.

 Most Toyotas you’re likely to see on the roads are going to be reasonably priced hatchbacks, saloons, and cross-overs.
 The GT-One is not a normal Toyota, however.
 In fact, the one-off GT-One is essentially a Le Mans race car with a number plate at both ends and a slightly more comfortable seat.

 With a carbon-fibre monocoque, turbocharged V8, and a colossal rear-wing, the GT-One road car is a one-off that Toyota was required to make in order to be allowed to race.
 But the fact they only made one street legal variant was a point of contention, leading competitors to accuse Toyota of bending the rules.
 Cheating or not, it’s a glorious thing that it exists.

 As is the way of the world, it’s rather difficult to homologate a competition car for the road due to the stringent laws of car registration.
 But whilst it would be a very special thing to experience, that would likely wear off after sitting in traffic for a few minutes or trying to talk to a passenger over a roaring race engine.

-A personal number plate is a much more affordable way to add a touch of individuality and flair to your car, and cherished number plates can be an excellent gift for a loved one.
-With us you can find the ideal private number plate for your vehicle, whatever you're looking for.
+A personalised number plate is a much more affordable way to add a touch of individuality and flair to your car, and cherished number plates can be an excellent gift for a loved one.
+With us you can find the ideal private number plate for your vehicle, whatever you’re looking for.